kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 # HashiCorp Engineering Writing Style

 Whether it is a blog post or technical documentation, HashiCorp has a particular writing style we do our best to adhere to.

 ## Why?

-A consistent writing style and voice makes the HashiCorp brand strong and vibrant.
-There are a few reasons for our writing style choices.
-In particular, we want to optimize for:
+A consistent writing style and voice strengthens the HashiCorp brand and produces clearer educational materials.
+Our style guide optimizes for:

-- **Non-native speakers** - Literal translations do not mean the same thing in different countries or regions.
+- **Non-native speakers** - Idiomatic language may not translate easily in different countries or regions.

-- **2am, half awake operators** - Flowery sentences is not helpful when trying to get a system back online.
+- **2am, half awake operators** - Flowery sentences are distracting when resolving production incidents.

-- **Time efficiency** - When we write in the same style, we can spend more time focusing on the content.
+- **Efficiency** - A clear style guide helps content developers to focus on the content itself.

-- **Product transitions** - A user who is familiar with the Consul documentation that chooses to adopt Vault should not feel as though they need to learn an entire new language just to read the docs.
+- **Product transitions** - Consistent style lets users seamlessly navigate between documentation for our different products.

 ## Guiding principles

-The majority of our principles are guided by experience and user feedback.
-As a high-level set of rules, we follow [Orwell's 6 rules](http://www.orwell.ru/library/essays/politics/english/e_polit):
+User experience and feedback informs our principles.
+We aim to follow [Orwell's 6 rules](http://www.orwell.ru/library/essays/politics/english/e_polit):

 - Never use a metaphor, simile, or other figure of speech which you are used to